‘Families marching five by five

 Meanwhile, those with shares in biotech (or simply a wish to see the economy grow) are looking longingly at the commercial possibilities opened up by human deregulation, and blue-sky thinkers are already brainstorming its political scope.
 Earlier this year, Matthew Liao, NYU Ethics Chair and editor-in-chief of the Journal of Moral Philosophy, suggested addressing the carbon emissions resulting from livestock farming for meat by manipulating the human genome to make people allergic to meat.

-Perhaps unsurprisingly, we find many promoters of transgender identities are linked to the pharmaceutical and biotech industries.
+Perhaps unsurprisingly, as documented by Jennifer Bilek in First Things last year, we find many promoters of transgender identities are linked to the pharmaceutical and biotech industries.
 One such funder is the Arcus Foundation, which awards grants to groups including the LGBT campaign group the International Lesbian, Gay, Bisexual, Trans and Intersex Association, the LGBT Movement Advancement Project and Transgender Europe, which channels money into state-level campaigns for the legal recognition of gender identity.
 Its founder is Jon Stryker, billionaire heir to a fortune made in surgical supplies and software.
 And Martine Rothblatt is one of the highest-paid CEOs in biopharma, with a 2019 pay package of $45.65 million.

 None of this need be based in conspiracy; just in things people want to believe, whether out of financial self-interest or simply a longing to ‘be who I really am’.
 Proponents of financial deregulation were likely sincere in imagining their proposed changes would benefit consumers.
 But much as these changes turned out largely to benefit Wall Street at the expense of Main Street, so too the targets of deregulation now are norms and beliefs more widely held on Main Street.
 Again, it’ll be Wall Street that cashes in, as biotech firms benefit from the disappearance of these norms.